Helperbird/website/src/pages/help/how-to-add-a-overlay-to-any-website.md

 ---
 new: false
 layout: templates/new/help/post.html
+updated: true
-title: How to Enable and Customize the Overlay/Tint Feature in Helperbird on Any Website
+title: How to use the Overlay/Tint Feature in Helperbird
 description: Unlock the full potential of Helperbird's overlay/tint feature.
   This guide walks you through how to enable, customize, and effectively use the overlay to improve your browsing experience.